 Custom Test allows you to test a custom hypothesis.
-Refer to Custom Test in Standard Least Squares Report and Options for details on custom tests.
+Refer to in Standard Least Squares Report and Options for details on custom tests.

 Contrast allows you to test for differences in levels within a variable.
 If a contrast involves a covariate, you can specify the value of the covariate at which to test the contrast.

-In the Crab Satellite example, suppose you want to test whether the dark-colored crabs attracted a different number of satellites than the medium-colored crabs.
-Selecting Contrast brings up the following dialog.
+In the Crab Satellite example, suppose you want to test whether female crabs with good spines attracted a different number of male crabs (satellites) than female crabs with worn or broken spines.
+See for how to run the example.
+In the report window, selecting Contrast brings up the following window:

-To compare the dark-colored to the medium-colored, click the + button beside Dark and Dark Med, and the - button beside Medium and Light Medium.
+To compare the crabs with good spines to crabs with worn or broken spines, click the + button beside Both Good and the - button beside both One Worn/Broken and Both Worn/Broken.

-Since the Prob>Chisq is less than 0.05, we have evidence that there is a difference in satellite attraction based on color.
+Since the Prob>Chisq, 0.8242, is much greater than 0.05, we can not conclude that there is a difference in satellite attraction based on spine condition.

 Covariance of Estimates produces a covariance matrix for all the effects in a model.
 The estimated covariance matrix of the parameter estimator is given by

 Σ = -H-1

 where H is the Hessian (or second derivative) matrix evaluated using the parameter estimates on the last iteration.
 Note that the dispersion parameter, whether estimated or specified, is incorporated into H. Rows and columns corresponding to aliased parameters are not included in Σ.

 Correlation of Estimates produces a correlation matrix for all the effects in a model.
 The correlation matrix is the normalized covariance matrix.
 That is, if σij is an element of Σ, then the corresponding element of the correlation matrix is σij/σiσj, where